loafey/master-thesis/Thesis/6.0. Conclusion/main.typ

 The chapter detailed the pre-conditions for function calls and how memory is structured.

-Finally, the thesis ended by presenting an example of a program written in #ln, a simple benchmark for context, and several future extensions and optimizations to refine and improve the language.
+Finally, the thesis ended by presenting an example of a program written in #ln, a simple benchmark for context, and proposed several future extensions and optimizations to refine and improve the language.